teach-afp/www/input/lecture5.md

      ReturnChoice x p >>= k = k x +++ (p >>= k) ```

-* We have completed the implementation of `(+++)` and `(>>=)` which gets computed when constructed parsers -- not when running them!
+* We have completed the implementation of `(+++)` and `(>>=)` which gets computed when constructing parsers — not when running them!

-* Let us see the run function
+* Let us see the run function.

   We take `run1` for parsers of type `Parser1`, remove the case for `Choice`, and see what happens when placing `ReturnChoice` in the place of `Return`.